OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

 Drivers in OpenMDAO share a functional interface for setting up certain common parts of the problem.
-There are functions to handle parameters, which are inputs to a system and are also known as design variables for optimizers or independents for solvers.
+There are functions to handle parameters, which are inputs to a system and are also known as *design variables* for optimizers or *independents* for solvers.
 Likewise, there are also functions to handle constraints.

 .. index:: parameter, design variable

-To illustrated the paramter interface, let's consider a model in which our goal is to optimize the design of a vehicle with several design variables using the CONMINdriver optimizer.
+To illustrate the parameter interface, consider a model in which our goal is to optimize the design of a vehicle with several design variables using the CONMINdriver optimizer.